hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 splunk/splunk:latest
 ```

-Wait for the service to be fully started, once it's ready, connect on <http://localhost:8080/>
-and login as `admin` with `changeme` for password.
+Once the service is started, connect on <http://localhost:8080/> and login as the `admin` user
+with a password of `changeme`.

 !!!tip
-    Follow the logs of this Splunk container with the Docker logs command:
+    To follow the logs of the Splunk container:

     ```bash
     docker logs -f splunk-demo
     ```

-### Create the `besu` index
+### Create the Besu index

-1. In the Splunk web interface, navigate to [the index list in the settings](http://localhost:8080/en-US/manager/search/data/indexes).
+1. In the Splunk web interface, navigate to the [index list in the settings](http://localhost:8080/en-US/manager/search/data/indexes).
-1. [Create a new event index] with `besu` for Index Name.
+1. [Create an event index] with an Index Name of `besu`.
-1. Leave other fields with defaults and save this new `besu` index.
+1. Leave other fields with the default values.
+1. Save the `besu` index.

 ### Run Besu

-Run the following command to start a local development Besu network:
+To start a Besu node running in development mode:

 ```bash
 LOGGER=Splunk \